pawn-lang/YSI-Includes/YSI_Server/y_stringise.md

 # y_stringise

-Provides a number of ways of dealing with multiple connections from the same IP, including banning the IP, rejecting too many connections, and more.
 Similar to `#`, but more complete in that it handles brackets, commas, and more.
 Note that the brackets it handles must be matched.
 It is also different to `#` in other ways - quotes are converted to `` ` ``, concatenation is not allowed, and te output is enclosed in `"`s:

 | Input                | Output      |